The Formal Theory of Monads, Univalently: Conclusion

 \section{Conclusion}

-We studied Street's formal theory of monads in this paper.
+We translated Street's formal theory of monads to a univalent setting in this paper.
 We saw that it provides a good setting to study monads in univalent foundations, because it allows us to prove the core theorems in arbitrary bicategories instead of only for categories.
 For that reason, it helps us with concrete problems, such as constructing an adjunction from a monad using the univalent version of the Kleisli category.
 This is because one only needs to prove a universal property instead of reproducing the whole construction of the adjunction.
+By now the work in this paper has been applied to enriched categories to construct Kleisli categories of enriched categories \cite{enriched}.

 There are numerous ways to continue this line of research.
-One result that is missing, is Theorem 12 from Street's paper about comonads \cite{street1972formal}.
-In addition, the work in this setting provides a framework in which one can study numerous applications, such as models of linear logic \cite{mellies2009categorical}, Moggi-style semantics \cite{moggi1991notions}, and call-by-push-value \cite{levy2012call}, and formalizing these applications would be a worthwhile extension.
-Finally, one could study extensions of the formal theory to a wider class of monads, such as graded monads \cite{FujiiKM16}.
+One result that is missing, is Theorem 12 from Street's paper \cite{street1972formal}.
+In addition, the work in this setting provides a framework in which one can study numerous applications, such as models of linear logic \cite{ahrens:2024,Benton94,mellies2009categorical}, Moggi-style semantics \cite{moggi1991notions}, call-by-push-value \cite{levy2012call}, and the enriched effect calculus \cite{EggerMS14}.
+Formalizing these applications would be a worthwhile extension, and they would require one to formalize more examples, such as symmetric monoidal categories.
+Finally, one could study extensions of the formal theory to a wider class of monads, such as graded monads \cite{FujiiKM16} or relative monads \cite{arkor2023formal}.